contiamo/operational-ui/CONTRIBUTING.md

 ## License

-By contributing your code to Operational-UI /contiamo/operational-ui github repository.
-You agree to licence your contribution under the MIT license.
+By contributing your code to Operational-UI, you agree to licence your contribution under the MIT license.